-- Air-frying: Preheat air fryer at 180 degrees celsius for 10 minutes.
-Brush samosa with oil and air fry at 180 degrees celsius till the crust is golden.
+- Air-frying: Preheat air fryer at 180 °Celsius for 10 minutes.
+Brush samosa with oil and air fry at 180° Celsius till the crust is golden.

-- Baking: Bake samosa in a preheated oven at 180 degrees celsius for 30 to 35 minutes or until the crust becomes crisp and golden.
+- Baking: Bake samosa in a preheated oven at 180° C/356° F for 30 to 35 minutes or until the crust becomes crisp and golden.

-This recipe post from the archives (November 2013) has been republished and updated on 13 November 2020.
+This Samosa recipe from the archives first published in November 2013 has been updated and republished on March 2023.

 As always good recipe and great explanation!
 The only problem is that these samosas disappear too fast…